-Fede Galizia was an Italian Renaissance painter of still lifes, portraits, and religious pictures.
+Fede Galizia was an Italian early modern painter of still lifes, portraits, and religious pictures.
 Although she has remained in the shadows for most of history, her painterly style is now associated with the great masters of her time.
 Since 20th-century scholars discovered her work, she has been credited with helping define the early 17th-century still life genre.
 And here are some of her most famous works, which have been sold for millions of dollars…

 Fede Galizia was the daughter of Nunzio Galizia.
 She was born in Milan, Italy, sometime around 1578 and died in 1630.
 While growing up, Galizia learned to paint from her father, a successful miniaturist artist.
 Remarkably, by age 12, she was an accomplished artist who later established an international reputation during her life.
 She was even mentioned by the painter and art theorist, Gian Paolo Lomazzo.